MarkWentink/DSED/content/posts/elections/index.md

 ---
 weight: 1
-title: "Data parsing, validation, and wrangling"
+title: "Every Vote Counts: Data parsing, validation, and wrangling of local election outcomes"
 date: 2024-04-11
-draft: True
+draft: False
 author: "M Wentink"
 authorLink: "https://MarkWentink.github.io/DSED"
-summary: "Something about parsing different file types"
+summary: "Inconsistent data recording is a problem that you are guaranteed to come across as a data scientist.
+Here, we look at an example of writing object-oriented code for repeatable and interpretable data processing."
 images: []
 resources:
 - name: featured-image
   src: elections.jpeg
 - name: featured-image-preview
   src: elections.jpeg
-#categories: ["analysis"]
+#categories: ["analysis", "ETL"]

 lightgallery: true
 ---